-The campus Honors Director then:
+The campus Honors Program then:

-Completes a Class Schedule Request Form, which will generate the following: a) a new CRN for Honors Course credit for the newly extended course and b) a new roster for the Extended Course Professor.
+Completes a Class Schedule Request Form, which will generate the following: a) a new Section for Honors Course credit for the newly extended course and b) a new roster for the Extended Course Professor.

 Directs the Registrar to withdraw the student from the regular course and add the student to the Honors Extended Course.